jeremyhsimons/CI_PP3_DungeonEscape/README.md

 ### Automated Testing
 Seven unit tests were written for this project.
 The test check that the validation functions (used to check user inputs) return the expected results.

+Most tests originally failed because error handling to catch invalid data types had not been included.
+Once this had been addressed, all tests passed OK.

 For each unit test, the assertions test:
 * Valid data
 * Invalid data and edge cases.